drodil/backstage-plugin-qeta/docs/translations.md

 });
 ```

 Note that these translations might not contain your desired language.
-If you want to add a new language, you need to
+If you want to add a new language, you can
-contribute it to the plugin in `plugins/qeta/src/locales/` and add it in the `plugins/qeta/src/translation.ts`
+contribute it to the plugin by creating a pull request.
-with the right language code.